— Jon Fauer, ASC, in Film and Digital Times

 — Angus Oborn, on Twitter

 Cine Meter is a professional film/video/photo application for your iPhone®, iPad®, or iPod touch®, using the built-in camera to provide a shutter-priority reflected light meter, an RGB waveform monitor, and a false-color picture mode.
-Cine Meter works on any iDevice with a camera running iOS 5.0 or higher.
+Cine Meter works on any iDevice with a rear-facing camera running iOS 5.0 or higher.
+Cine Meter does not work with 16 GB 5th-generation iPod touches made before late June 2014, which do not have a rear-facing camera.

 See the light: Cine Meter not only gives you exposure information, it shows you at a glance how evenly your greenscreen is lit, and where high-contrast hotspots and shadows may give you trouble.
 With Cine Meter, you can walk around, light your set, and solve problems long before your real camera is set up, making pictures, and running down its batteries.